-As of the date of this report, the APMA Program is comprised of 55 team leaders, 26 economists, and 10 senior managers organized in 10 groups (7 team leader groups and 3 economist groups).
+As of December 31, 2014, the APMA Program was comprised of 59 team leaders, 22 economists, and 10 senior managers organized in 10 groups (7 team leader groups and 3 economist groups).
 The team leader groups are organized by country with each group having responsibility for multiple countries.
 Because of the large volume of cases with certain treaty partners, some countries are the responsibility of more than one group.
 The APMA Program's main office is located in Washington, DC, and it also has a significant presence in San Francisco and the Los Angeles area.

 During the last quarter of 2013, new proposed revenue procedures governing APA applications and MAP applications were released for public comment in Notice 2013-79, 2013-50 I.R.B.
 653, and Notice 2013-78, 2013-50 I.R.B.
 633, respectively.
-These proposed revenue procedures reflect the changes in APMA's structure, and more importantly, were informed by the cumulative experience of more than 20 years of APA practice in the United States, which has produced more than eleven hundred unilateral and bilateral agreements since 1991.
+These proposed revenue procedures reflect the changes in APMA's structure, and more importantly, were informed by the cumulative experience of more than 20 years of APA practice in the United States, which has produced more than eleven hundred unilateral, bilateral, and multilateral agreements since 1991.
+There are now over fourteen hundred agreements as indicated in this Report.